 April saw Sheinman Opticians launch our very own Audiology service.
-We have been joined by Matthew Ball – an audiologist with many years’ experience in both the NHS and private sector of hearing care.
-Matthew is available in practice every Monday to Thursday and uses the latest equipment to provide outstanding ear and hearing care from our purpose built Audiology clinic.
+We have now been joined by Pete Black – an audiologist with many years’ experience in both the NHS and private sector of hearing care.
+Pete is available in practice 5 days a week including early mornings, evenings and saturdays!
+Sheinman uses the latest equipment to provide outstanding ear and hearing care from our purpose built Audiology clinic.

 Avril from our Dispensing team shares her thoughts on the experience: